William Halsey (judge): Biography

-He sat in each of the three Protectorate Parliaments as member for the newly combined constituency of the Cities of Waterford and Clonmel.
+He sat in each of the three Protectorate Parliaments as a member of the newly combined constituency of the Cities of Waterford and Clonmel.
 He was one of the "Kinglings" i.e. the party in Parliament which unsuccessfully urged Oliver Cromwell to accept the English Crown in 1657.

-Given his record of unswerving loyalty to Cromwell, and in particular his involvement in the effort to persuade Cromwell to accept the Crown, it is remarkable that his career continued to flourish after the Restoration of Charles II.
-Despite attacks on his loyalty to the Crown by his political enemies, he seems to have been generally regarded as a man of integrity.
-This may partly account for his survival and continuing prosperity: in any case Charles II adopted a conscious policy of reconciliation with his former enemies.
+Given his record of unswerving loyalty to Cromwell, and in particular his involvement in the efforts to persuade Cromwell to accept the Crown, it is remarkable that his career continued to flourish after the Restoration of Charles II.
+Despite attacks on his loyalty to the Crown by his political enemies, and complaints about his less than scrupulous manner of acquiring Royalist property, he seems to have been generally regarded as a man of integrity.
+This may partly account for his survival and continuing prosperity: in any case Charles II in the early years of his reign adopted a conscious policy of reconciliation with his former enemies.
 Halsey also enjoyed the patronage of Roger Boyle, 1st Earl of Orrery, the new Lord President of Munster, whose family were the dominant political force in Munster.

 In addition to being Mayor of Waterford, he returned to the Provincial Court of Munster as Chief Justice and remained in that office until the Court was abolished in 1672.
-His date of death is not recorded, nor is there any information about a wife or children.
+His date of death is not recorded.
+He was married: his wife appears to have been a connection of the Esmonde family.